marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 Use `CSS padding` as your search term.
 Do not settle only for the first search result but open the first 5 or more.
 Then decide on which website you want to read the details.

-Also try to apply this rule to the `h2` element in your portfolio project.
+Try to apply this CSS rule to the `h2` element in your portfolio project.

 #### Case 2: You want to change something but you do not know the CSS property ...